Karen Linder: Books and communications

 Linder is author of The Women of Berkshire Hathaway, published in 2012, which examines broad trends of women in corporate America and looks at case studies within Berkshire Hathaway, a company once dominated by men.
 She notes that although women continue to lag far behind men as CEOs and board members, there has been a marked increase in recent years in the number of female business leaders in the United States.
 Linder has written and edited numerous scientific articles, chapters and books.
 She was founding editor of the Journal of Cytotechnology, and is a past president of the American Society for Cytotechnology.

 Linder mentors the leaders of numerous companies, and advises on approaches to secure angel funding.
 She frequently lectures on the subject of increasing the business leadership roles of women, and has been a speaker for programs sponsored by the U.S. Small Business Administration.

 Community service

-Linder has served on various arts and educational organizations, including the Nebraska Cultural Endowment, and the KANEKO, a leading cultural center in Omaha.
+Linder has worked on various arts and educational organizations, including the Nebraska Cultural Endowment, and the KANEKO, a leading cultural center in Omaha.
 In June 2014 she was elected to the board of governors of Nebraska Wesleyan University.
 She is also an accomplished artist, and her paintings and sculptors feature contemporary landscapes and unique floral patterns, housed in more than 100 institutional and private collections.